 There's a lot about the EU not doing enough to help the Ukraine.

-And if you look at it in both individually line by line and then in context, this is rather unremarkable.
+And if you look at it in both individually, line by line, and then in context, this is rather unremarkable.

-And I uh you know, the Democrats launched this impeachment inquiry.
+And the Democrats launched this impeachment inquiry.

 It's just now it's formal inquiry, whatever that means, nothing.

-And then you take a look at the fact that Senators Menendez, Durbin, and Patrick Leahy wrote a letter to the Ukraines, this is to Ukraine's prosecutor general, expressing concern at four investigations being closed by the prosecutor involving the presidents or associates of the president, or how would impact the Mueller investigation.
+This is to Ukraine's prosecutor general, expressing concern at four investigations being closed by the prosecutor involving the presidents or associates of the president or how it would impact the Mueller investigation.

 And they said this could affect our bilateral support, our bipartisan support for Ukraine.